stanvol1/Fsimulator/ideas.md

 - inventory array including keys and quest items, not able to be sold haha

 - Maybe include basic tier character building like Fallout?
-I propose: Strength, Intuition, Speech and Luck as the only 4, have the player assign points at the start
+I propose: Strength, Speech and Luck as the only 3, have the player assign points at the start
   - Maybe add collectibles that increase said stats? (charms)
   - Include (special) actions that require a minimum stat requirement